ngordon68/DataFlowPractice/README.md

 Go to the FruitDetailView and reference the fruit model

+> [!NOTE]
-#(optional) If done with steps, below are additional steps you can do.
+> If done with steps, below are additional steps you can do.
 # SILVER
 In addition to the Hi-Fi, include functionality to allow the user to delete and add additional strawberrys, bannanas, etc
 # GOLD